Homicide: Life on the Street: Production

 The show was originally a production of Baltimore Pictures in association with Thames Television's subsidiary studio Reeves Entertainment, an American studio.
 In between the first and second season, Reeves had closed due to Pearson plc's acquisition of their parent company Thames, and the latter's requirement of either spinning off the studio or transferring their existing properties still in production which included Home in late 1993.
 After the four-episode second season had aired, NBC negotiated with Thames and MCEG Sterling Entertainment, who oversaw and held interest on the Homicide property on behalf of Thames, on the show's renewal for an order for a third season alongside taking over co-ownership, co-production duties, and copyright, though Pearson (whose television division and library is now owned by Fremantle) continued to hold international distribution rights outside of North America.

 The reality of Homicides low Nielsen ratings hovered over all things, however, and always left the show in a precarious position; it also had a harder time gaining a large audience because fewer viewers are at home watching TV on Friday nights.
 Despite this, the network managed to keep what TV Guide referred to as "The Best Show You're Not Watching" on the air for five full seasons and seven seasons in all.
 In July 1997, NBC gave the series producers an ultimatum to make Homicide more popular than Nash Bridges or face cancellation.
 When this goal was not reached, the studio gave serious consideration to canceling the show, but a number of shocks at NBC increased Homicides value.
 Among those factors were the loss of the popular series Seinfeld and the $850 million deal needed to keep ER from leaving the network.

 Re-runs of Homicide were, at one time, syndicated on Lifetime and Court TV as well as the all-crime television cable station Sleuth, and re-aired on WGN America.
-Episodes of Homicide have re-aired on TNT as part of several crossovers the series had with Law & Order, for which TNT owns the broadcast rights.
+Episodes of Homicide have re-aired on TNT as part of several crossovers the series had with Law & Order, for which TNT once owned the broadcast rights.
 In these cases, both crossover episodes re-aired back to back.
 Its re-runs were recently televised on the Centric channel.

 All seven seasons are available on DVD.
 One DVD set combines the first two seasons.
 Additional sets contain the complete third, fourth, fifth, sixth, and seventh seasons.
 A boxed set shaped like a filing cabinet features an additional disc containing Homicide: The Movie and the relevant Law & Order crossover episodes – those without this disc had to rely on Law & Order recap clips on the season DVDs.
 Significantly, the DVDs contain the episodes in the producers' intended order, not the order in which NBC aired them.